Market Segmentation Trees: Numerical Experiments

-First, we apply the CMT algorithm to datasets derived from three ``ground truth" models, each using a different method for simulating choice behavior.
-Second, we train and evaluate CMTs on hotel search data from the travel booking website Expedia.
+First, we apply the CMT algorithm to datasets derived from three ``ground truth'' models, each using a different method for simulating choice behavior.
+Second, we train and evaluate CMTs on a publicly available dataset describing transportation mode selection.